CCurl/cccForth/README.md

 - There are 4 special operations for temp variables: read, set, increment and decrement
 - The words to manage temps are: +tmps, r0..r9, s0..s9, i0..i9, d0..d9 and -tmps
   - +tmps: allocate 10 new temps
-  - rX: push the value of temp #x onto the stack (read)
+  - rX: push the value of temp #X onto the stack (read)
   - sX: pop the new value for temp #X off the stack (set)
   - iX: increment temp #X
-  - dX: decrement temp #x
+  - dX: decrement temp #X
   - -tmps: destroy the most recently allocated temps
 - Here are some simple examples:
 ```